 They say 40 is the new 30, and they’re right, even when it comes to your period.
 There’s something just so damn confident, beautiful, and wise about women who’ve lived through their partying 20s and self-searching 30s.
 Unfortunately, our bodies have something less than awesome in store in the menstruation department.

 During the five to ten years before we start menopause, which is around 51 for most women, PMS starts to get ugly.
-Good
+Good ol estrogen and progesterone are fluctuating as always, except this time things are getting a bit more extreme.

 In short, whatever symptoms you had previously, like weird food cravings, bloating and cramping, and that wacked-out spacey feeling, are going to get worse.
 Hormone levels begin to dip nearing the 50s, which can be a little confusing.
 Your periods will start to slip off-track, and those worsening pre-red zone symptoms could either mean another onset of PMS or the beginning of perimenopause, the grace period before menopause begins.

 If you’re having trouble navigating daily life around the time of your period, always check in with your doctor.
-Menopause has its’ own special set of health remedies and medications to keep you on
+Menopause has its’ own special set of health remedies and medications to keep you on track, and seeing a doc can help you figure out what’s up to get you back up and running.

 You Might Want to Skip that Bikini Wax